dinkzilla/mdl-ext/src/lightboard/readme.md

 situations where a shape laid upon the surface needs to be seen with high contrast.
 In the "old days" of photography photograpers used a lightboard to get a quick view of, sorting and organizing their slides.

+The MDLEXT lightboard is defined and enclosed by a container element.
-The MDLEXT lightboard lays out the slides in a row column fashion, with repect to the available screen size - or the available content size, depending on the type of queries you choose to apply for responsive breakpoints.
+The slides are distributed in a row column fashion, with repect to the available screen size.
+It scales proportionally to fill available horizontal space, or the available content size, depending on the type of queries you choose to apply for your responsive breakpoints.
-Slides are distributed across the available content width, and scales proportionally to fill available horizontal space.
+The number of slides per row depends on available screen size.
 The component adds `role='grid'` to the lightboard and `role='cell'` to the individual slides.

 ### Responsive breakpoints
 Grids provide users with a way to view content in an organized manner that might otherwise be difficult to